What is Surface Free Energy?

 Intermolecular forces comprise the Dispersive (London) force, the Orientation (Keesom) force, the Inductive (Debye) force, as well as Hydrogen bonds.
 The three forces, except the hydrogen bonds, are called van der Waals forces.
 Based on this assumption, the total Surface Free Energy can be expressed with the following term:

-When the relation between surface tension and wettability does not hold, the above-mentioned term can provide valuable insights into the interactive forces between the components of the total Surface Free Energy to help address challenging wetting behaviors.
+When the relation between surface tension and wettability does not hold, the above-mentioned term can provide valuable insights into the interactive forces between the components of the total Surface Free Energy, helping address challenging wetting behaviors.

 Dispersive (London) force |